 - One amazing stage – the focus for the event

 - Biggest and best line-up – we had some big names lined up for PrideFest 2019, including Soju from RuPaul’s Drag Race Season 11

-- More accessible – we made PrideFest 2019 more accessible to those with hearing difficulties with British Sign Language interpreters at our main stage
+- More accessible – for those with hearing difficulties we have British Sign Language interpreters at our main stage and better disabled loos

 - Same community focus – Croydon PrideFest is for the LGBT+ community, by the LGBT+ community which sets us apart from other pride festivals across the country

 If you would like to get involved with PrideFest, take a look at how you can by clicking the button below: